- What is Lyme Disease?

 If this is the case, your cat will need to be treated with an antibiotic.
 This will combat inflammation of the joints and other symptoms of Lyme disease.
 He should show signs of a quick recovery if treated promptly.

 If you don’t get your feline started on antibiotics soon after becoming infected, they may require prolonged veterinary care.
-In very rare instances, the central nervous system may be severely affected.

 How To Prevent Feline Lyme Disease